Moongetsu3/FS_wr/README.md

 ./overlayfs_system "$WRITEABLE"
 ```
 if all fails simply fork yourself then create a release download the release then take all files in release and compress into a zip named FS_WR. then flash through magisk module page. done! #Moongetsu3
+or even easier gonto my page Moongetsu3 and downlaod the MoonFS.zip and magisk flash that,

 ## Source code

 - <http://github.com/HuskyDG/Magisk_OverlayFS>